edurange/edurange-documentation/scenarios/getting_started.md

 That's a lot of info!
 What you see is all the files and folders in the folder you are at currently.

 * The first column is the type of file followed by permissions. – means a regular file. d is a directory (folder). l is a link. rwx are the permission for each file. rwx stands for 7 so rwxrwxrwx would be 777.
 These correspond to binary.
 There are 3 bits.
 000 would stand for 0.
 111 is 7.
 101 is 5, etc. Each file has visible 3 permissions User, Group, Anyone.
-* The next column is the number of links or directories in the folder
+* The next column is the number of hard links to a file or directories in the folder
 * The 3rd column is the user that owns the folder/file
 * The 4th column is the group that owns the folder/file
 * The 5th is the size of the file/folder